-The gorgeous Marimurta Botanical Gardens is one of the most popular destinations in Blanes, Spain.
-It offers imposing panoramas over the Mediterranean Sea, and the rocky coves below the garden are worth a visit.
+The gorgeous Marimurta Botanical Gardens is one of the most popular destinations in Blanes.
+It offers imposing panoramas over the Mediterranean Sea, In addition to this the rocky coves below the garden are worth a visit.

-Carl Faust is the creator of the gardens in 1920.
-It extends 15 hectares and boasts over 3,000 different plant species divided into three parts the Mediterranean, temperate, and subtropical.
-Besides, the gardens are the best place to spend time with your family and your kids because apart from plants, there are parrots that you can take photos with them.
+Carl Faust created the gardens in 1920.
+They cover 15 hectares and feature over 3,000 different plant species in three sections: Mediterranean, temperate and subtropical.
+In addition, the gardens are the best place to spend time with your family and children and take photos with parrots .

 7- The Noche de San Juan:

 The San Juan Feast or the San Juan Night is a holiday celebrated from the 23 to the 24th of June.
 This night is called the Night of the Fire (Noche del Fuego).

 On San Juan night, the Spanish gathered around bonfires on the beach to celebrate the entrance of the summer season.
 Besides, this celebration starts at night and ends in the late morning, giving way to the new day and leaving behind the shortest night of the year.

 Moreover, there is a tradition related to this holiday where fireworks are part of this night, which aims to welcome summer, and illuminate the shortest night of the year.
 Additionally, if you can jump off these bonfires on the beach, you have to make a wish, and it will be granted.

 Aquadiver is one of the best water parks on the Costa Brava, situated between Castell d’Aro and Platja d’Aro.
 Moreover, The park covers 10 hectares of green park zone.
 It offers facilities for all ages, thrilling attractions for young people like the breathtaking kamikazes, and relaxation for adults like jacuzzis.